Transforming Surfaces: A Comprehensive Guide to Bead Blasting vs. Sandblasting

 What distinguishes bead blasting from sandblasting?

-Bead blasting utilizes glass beads and is gentler, suitable for fine finishes.
+Bead blasting utilizes glass beads and is gentler and suitable for fine finishes.
 Sandblasting employs sand or other abrasive materials for more aggressive cleaning and shaping.

 Are there any industry-specific applications?